docker/docs/engine/reference/commandline/README.md

 - The **Extended Description** and **Examples** sections are pulled into the YAML from the files in [https://github.com/moby/moby/tree/master/docs/reference/commandline](https://github.com/moby/moby/tree/master/docs/reference/commandline)
   Specifically, the Markdown inside the `## Description` and `## Examples` headings are parsed.
-Please submit corrections to the text in that repository.
+Submit corrections to the text in that repository.

 # Updating the YAML files